simolus3/drift/docs/pages/docs/Getting started/index.md

 ## Generating the code
-Drift integrates with Dart's `build` system, so you can generate all the code needed with `flutter packages pub run build_runner build`.
-If you want to continuously rebuild the generated code where you change your code, run `flutter packages pub run build_runner watch` instead.
+Drift integrates with Dart's `build` system, so you can generate all the code needed with `flutter pub run build_runner build`.
+If you want to continuously rebuild the generated code where you change your code, run `flutter pub run build_runner watch` instead.
 After running either command once, the drift generator will have created a class for your database and data classes for your entities.
 To use it, change the `MyDatabase` class as
 follows: